dtrebilco/CSVDatabase/README.md

 * "+TableName" or "\*TableName" - Link to a another table via it's key.
 If a foreign table has multiple keys, specify them with "+TableName:KeyColumnName".
 Use the '*' for a table link that might make table cycles (eg. references another row in the same table)

-* Int8/UInt8,Int16/UInt16,Int32/UInt32,Int64/UInt64,Float32/Float64 The type of the column.
+* Bool, Int8/UInt8,Int16/UInt16,Int32/UInt32,Int64/UInt64,Float32/Float64 The type of the column.
 If no value is specified it is assumed to be a UTF8 string value.

 * Min=Value and Max=Value - For value types, specify the valid range